atakandgn/VueDashboard/README.md

-# Eva Guru Dashboard
+# Vue Dashboard

 ## Overview

-Welcome to Eva, your personalized analytics dashboard.
+Welcome to your personalized analytics dashboard.
 This dashboard provides insights into daily sales, SKU refund rates, and other valuable information for your marketplace store.

 ## Features